-The Company considers all highly-liquid investments with an original maturity of 90 days or less to be cash equivalents.
-The Company maintains cash balances and investments in highly-qualified financial institutions.
-At various times such amounts are in excess of insured limits.
-Investments consist of government and corporate obligations and bank time deposits.
 The Company's investment policy restricts investments to high credit quality investments with limits on the length to maturity and the amount invested with any one issuer.
 These investments, especially corporate obligations, are subject to default risk.
-The Company designates its investments as available for sale ("AFS").
-Investments designated as AFS are reported at fair value.
-The Company records the unrealized gains and losses, net of tax, in stockholders' equity as a component of comprehensive income.
-Realized gains or losses are recorded in "Interest income and other (expense) income, net" in the consolidated statements of operations.
-The Company had restricted cash associated with certain lease commitments of \$0.5 million as of both January 31, 2016 and January 25, 2015, respectively, presented in "Other assets" within the condensed consolidated balance sheets.
+The Company classifies its investments as available-for-sale ("AFS") and reports these investments at fair value, with unrealized gains and losses, net of tax, recorded in accumulated other comprehensive income (loss).
+Realized gains or losses on AFS investments are recorded in "Interest income and other (expense) income, net" in the Consolidated Statements of Income.
+The Company recognizes losses in the income statement when it determines that declines in the fair value of its investments below their cost are other-than-temporary.